 Though I’m stepping into this internet world, I’m holding fast to an older-school hope for my writing, where I send these words out with the hope that they find a home in your world.
-Most of my moments are filled and flowing over with the joy and responsibilities of sharing life and love of our community with my husband, Marc, and our three kids: Robyn, Eliot and Charlize.
+Most of my moments are filled and flowing over with the joy and responsibilities of sharing life and love of our community with my husband, Marc, and our four kids: Robyn, Eliot, Charlize, and Atticus.

-Leah Perrault begins a new position as the Executive Lead of Governance Advancement with Emmanual Care (the Catholic Health Ministry of Saskatchewan) in January of 2016.
+Leah (McDonald) Perrault is the Executive Director of Southwest Homes in Swift Current.
+She left Saskatoon in the spring of 2021where she served as the Director of Mission at St. Paul’s Hospital, since of September of 2018.
+She served as Executive Lead of Corporate Initiatives with Emmanuel Care (the Catholic Health Ministry of Saskatchewan) from 2015 to 2018.
 Between 2007 and 2015, Leah served as the Director of Pastoral Services for the Roman Catholic Diocese of Saskatoon.
 When she’s not busy with her day job, she speaks, consults and writes on the side.
-She is blessed (or cursed, depending on the day) with words that cannot be contained.
-These words find a home at retreats, schools, conferences, book clubs, board meetings, church groups, articles, books and ~ hopefully ~ in the hearts of those who hear and read them.
+Her words find a home at retreats, schools, conferences, book clubs, board meetings, church groups, articles, books and ~ hopefully ~ in the hearts of those who hear and read them.

 Leah grew up on a farm outside of Elrose, Saskatchewan.
 She is the first of four children, a twin, with all the typical “leadership skills” of an oldest child.
 She was blessed to have supportive, loving and imperfect parents who are now teaching us how to be grandparents.

-Leah has a master’s of arts in pastoral theology from the University of St. Michael’s College at the Toronto School of Theology (2009); she earned this degree without drinking a single cup of coffee.
+Leah has a master’s of arts in pastoral theology from the University of St. Michael’s College at the Toronto School of Theology (2009).
 Her bachelor’s of arts in English comes from Campion College at the University of Regina (2005), where she perfected the art of writing in the early mornings before sunrise, while her room mates were still sleeping.

-Leah met her husband, Marc, during her first day on the university campus in Regina, though neither of them really noticed the other at the time.
+Leah met her husband, Marc, during her first day on the university campus in Regina.
 They dated for four years and married in 2005.
 Since then, they have been working hard at this adventure called marriage, making each other better people in the process and hoping that their relationship is as good for the world as it is for them.
-Leah and Marc have been blessed with three amazing little people – Robyn, Eliot and Charlize.
+Leah and Marc have been blessed with four amazing little people – Robyn, Eliot, Charlize, and Atticus.
 Their home is full of noise, books, toys, and big ideas.